Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Proposed Method

 \subsection{Training}

 \textbf{Ground Truth}.
 The predicted heatmaps are with the same size as the concatenated feature maps (i.e. $H/r \times W/r$).
-Given the bounding box annotations, we can generate the center and scale ground truth automatically.
-Taking pedestrian detection as an example, an illustration example is depicted in Fig. \ref{fig:gt} (b).
-For the center ground truth, the location where an object's center point falls is assigned as positive while all others are negatives.
+An illustration example is depicted in Fig. \ref{fig:gt} (b) to illustrate how to generate the center and scale ground truth by the given bounding box annotations.
+For the center ground truth, the location where an object's center point falls in is assigned as positive while all others are negatives.

 Scale can be defined as the height and/or width of objects.
-Towards high-quality ground truth for pedestrian detection, line annotation is first proposed in \cite{zhang2018towards,zhang2017citypersons}, where tight bounding boxes are automatically generated with a uniform aspect ratio of 0.41.
+In pedestrian detection, line annotation is first proposed in \cite{zhang2018towards,zhang2017citypersons} to generate high-quality ground truth, where tight bounding boxes are automatically generated with a uniform aspect ratio \footnote{Aspect ratio here is defined as width $/$ height} of 0.41.
 In accordance to this annotation, we can merely predict the height of each pedestrian instance and generate the bounding box with the predetermined aspect ratio.
-For the scale ground truth, the $k$th positive location is assigned with the value of $log(h_{k})$ corresponding to the $k$th object.
-To reduce the ambiguity, $log(h_{k})$ is also assigned to the negatives within a radius 2 of the positives, while all other locations are assigned as zeros.
-Alternatively, we can also predict the width or height+width but with slightly poor performance for pedestrian detection as demonstrated in our experiments (Sec. \ref{sec:abl}).
-However, both height and width prediction is required for face detection, because face objects in the wild exhibit a large variation in aspect ratios.
+Therefore, for the scale ground truth, the $k$th positive location is assigned with the value of $log(h_{k})$.
+To reduce the center ambiguity, $log(h_{k})$ is also assigned to the negatives within a radius 2 of the positives, while all other locations are assigned as zeros.
+Alternatively, we can also predict the width or height+width, which is required for face detection, because face objects in the wild exhibit a large variation in aspect ratios.

 When the offset prediction branch is appended, the ground truth for the offsets of those centers can be defined as $(\frac{x_{k}}{r}-\lfloor \frac{x_{k}}{r} \rfloor, \frac{y_{k}}{r}-\lfloor \frac{y_{k}}{r} \rfloor)$.